Cameras and Digital Devices Advantages and Disadvantages

 Learn more about Digital Gross Photography in an Anatomic Pathology Practice (online CE course)

 Today, there are a variety of types of digital cameras available for use in the pathology laboratory.
-They include compact cameras, digital single-lens reflex (DSLR), mobile device cameras (e.g. iPhones), desktop cameras (webcams).
+They include compact cameras, digital single-lens reflex (DSLR), mobile device cameras (e.g., iPhones), and desktop cameras (webcams).
 All of them have advantages and disadvantages.

 Compact Cameras

-Disadvantages: Do not have many options to lens selections, not connected to a Laboratory Information System (LIS).
-The images from a compact camera would need to be downloaded by an individual and manually assigned to either a centralized database or to the surgical accession number.
+Disadvantages: There are not many options for lens selections, and the camera is not connected to a Laboratory Information System (LIS).
+An individual would need to download the images from a compact camera and manually assign them to either a centralized database or to the surgical accession number.

 Digital Single-Lens Reflex (DSLR)

-Advantages: Have interchangeable lenses, higher image quality, can be easily attached to the grossing station stand.
+Advantages: DSLR has interchangeable lenses, higher image quality, and can be easily attached to the grossing station stand.

 Mobile Devices

-Advantages: Sharing of digital images (they can be easily sent via text message, email or through Wi-Fi to whomever the operator chooses).
+Advantages: Digital images can be easily shared via text message, email, or Wi-Fi with whomever the operator chooses.

-Disadvantages: Privacy concerns over the use of the images (captured digital images should only be shared with proper authorization), not automatically attached to the laboratory information system (they must be downloaded by the operator and attached to the specimen documentation manually), entirely hand operated.
+Disadvantages: Privacy concerns over the use of the images—captured digital images should only be shared with proper authorization.
+They are not automatically attached to the laboratory information system (they must be downloaded by the operator and attached to the specimen documentation manually) and they are entirely hand-operated.

 Webcam

 Disadvantages: Privacy in computer users is decreasing.
-Feed when video chatting can be interrupted and pixelated.
+When video chatting, the feed can be interrupted and pixelated.

 DSLR camera mounted to the grossing station.